Introduction: Understanding TypeScript and Its Challenges

 , it can make your code hard to understand.
 Others (or even you later) might not know why you usedas

-. - Errors Might Happen: If you use
+. - Errors Happen: If you use

 as

-wrong, your program can crash unexpectedly.
+wrong, your program will crash.

 Better Ways Than as